 The Local Authority Children's Social Worker should inform the child about the outcome of the conference; this should take into account the age and level of understanding of the child concerned.
 Relevant sections of the record should be explained to and discussed with the child by the Local Authority Children's Social Worker.
 The conference Chair should decide whether a child should be given a copy of the record.
 The record may be supplied to a child's legal representative on request.

 Where parents and/or the child/ren have a sensory disability or where English is not their first language, the Local Authority Children's Social Worker should ensure that they receive appropriate assistance to understand and make full use of the record.
 A family member should not be expected to act as an interpreter of spoken or signed language.

 Audio Recording of Conferences

 In principle we would aim to achieve openness and transparency and acknowledge at times that parents may wish to record the conference, however there are practical difficulties in doing so.
-Derbyshire and Derby City have are unable to provide fit for purpose recording facilities and do not have means to store audio recordings practically and confidentially.
-The Data Protection Act 1998 does not prevent parents recording meetings; however this was designed to apply to organisations processing data, not individuals, particularly if the data is collected for personal use.If a parent requests to record a conference it is advised that the conference Chair has a discussion with them in advance of the meeting to explain how conferences are minuted with Derbyshire and Derby City and that they will receive copies.
-It would also be helpful to explore the parent's reasoning for requesting to record the meeting and what they intended to do with the recording.
-The conference Chair should make the parent aware of issues relating to sensitivity and confidentiality of the recording and refer to the information that is already given to families prior to conference.
+Derbyshire and Derby City are unable to provide fit for purpose recording facilities and do not have means to store audio recordings practically and confidentially.
+The Data Protection Act 2018 does not prevent parents recording meetings; however the Act is designed to apply to organisations processing data, not individuals, particularly if the data is collected for personal use.If a parent requests to record a conference it is advised that the conference Chair has a discussion with them in advance of the meeting to explain how conferences are minuted with Derbyshire and Derby City and that they will receive copies.
+It would also be helpful to explore the parent's reasoning for requesting to record the meeting and what they intend to do with the recording.
+The conference Chair should make sure the parent understands the issues relating to sensitivity and confidentiality of the recording and refer to the information that is already given to families prior to conference.